CypElf/Kirino/README.md

 Note that this should be used only to register production ready commands, because all users will be able to see them and the registered commands are not propagated instantaneously to all clients.

 ```
-$ yarn registerProd
+$ bun registerProd
 ```

 If you want to register your commands only on one specific server for debug purposes, or if you have to register your commands multiple times in a small amount of time while working on them, you need to register your commands with the `registerDebug` script.

 ```
-$ yarn registerDebug
+$ bun registerDebug
 ```

-The only thing left to do is to start the bot with the `start` command.
+The only thing left to do is to start the bot with the `start` script.

 ```
-$ yarn start
+$ bun start
 ```

 Once you see the message `Connection to Discord established` in the output, the bot is online and ready to be used.